NeoGeographyToolkit/StereoPipeline/docs/building_asp.rst

 It is very important to create the release just once for the given tag.
 Otherwise, the Zenodo link will be messed up.
-It is fine to later overwrite the binaries for this release, if only minor changes happened.
+It is fine to later overwrite the binaries for this release, or even to upload them later.
 Just do not delete and recreate the release.

 Do not just rename the latest automatically uploaded daily build, as that will